UniversalDependencies/docs/el/det.md

 ## Definition ##

-Determiners are words that modify nouns or noun phrases and express the reference of the noun phrase in context. Ιt is possible to replace a single determiner (that seems to function like a pronoun) with a synonymous full noun phrase.
+Determiners are words that modify nouns [NOUN]() or noun phrases and express the reference of the noun phrase in context. Ιt is possible to replace a single determiner (that seems to function like a pronoun [PRON]()) with a synonymous full noun phrase.
-The traditional grammar of Modern Greek does not specify the category “determiner”; rather it specifies definite and indefinite articles, adjectives and pronouns.
+The traditional grammar of Modern Greek does not specify the category “determiner”; rather it specifies definite and indefinite articles, adjectives [ADJ]() and pronouns.
 The label <code>DET</code> is assigned to the two articles, certain traditional adjectives (and their comparatives) and to a set of pronouns.

 ## Examples ##